Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Downstream Applications

 \subsection{Point Cloud Style Transfer}

-We show the applicability of our point cloud encoding method by employing it in the \textit{style transfer} task.
-While simply swapping amplitude allows us to transform a point cloud’s color attribute (\ie, style) to resemble those of another, this approach struggled to achieve high-quality style transfer when the two point clouds had significantly different structures or colors.
-To enable style transfer between more disparate point clouds, we propose a simple pipeline that \textit{combines Fourier decomposition with optimization-based style transfer}~\cite{psnet, style_transfer}.
+We show the applicability of our encoding method by employing it in the \textit{style transfer} task.
+While simply swapping amplitude allows us to transform a point cloud’s color (\textit{i.e.}, style) to resemble those of another, this approach struggled to achieve high-quality style transfer when the two point clouds had significantly different structures or colors.
+To enable style transfer between more disparate point clouds, we propose a simple pipeline that combines Fourier decomposition with optimization-based style transfer~\cite{psnet, style_transfer}.